 4 Ways How To Communicate With a Difficult Partner

 It can be frustrating to practice healthy communication if your partner seems resistant to these changes.
 How do you communicate with a difficult partner?
-Here are some tips.
+Here are some communication exercises for couples when there is a difficult partner.

 #1 Be Mindful of Their Background and Personality